Tormented Souls

 Tormented Souls is a 2021 survival horror video game developed by Dual Effect and published by PQube for PlayStation 5, Windows and Xbox Series X/S. The PlayStation 4 and Xbox One versions were cancelled in February 2021 but were eventually released in February 2022.
-A sequel, Tormented Souls 2, was set for release in 2024 but was delayed to 2025.
+A sequel, Tormented Souls 2, was released in 2025.

 Gameplay

-Tormented Souls is a third-person survival horror game in the style of the original Resident Evil with fixed camera angles and optional tank controls.
+Tormented Souls is a third-person survival horror game in the style of the original Resident Evil with fixed camera angles and optional "tank" controls.
 The player explores an abandoned hospital and can interact with the environment and certain NPCs, solve puzzles, and use improvised weapons to combat monsters that inhabit the hospital.